hollow-cube/common/modules/mql/README.md

+> [!IMPORTANT]
+> This repository is not being updated and should not be used going forward.
+>
+> This module has been moved to its own repository [here](https://github.com/hollow-cube/mql).

 # Minecraft Query Language (mql)

 A subset of MoLang (may eventually be a full implementation).
 Available as an interpreter or a JIT compiled mode.